CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

     loadStates: function (query, selectizeCallback) {

       // These are not required to be locally scoped, but doing so can help
-      // prevent issues in functions you may create below, where `this` may be
+      // prevent issues in functions you may create below, where "this" may be
       // pointed at a different scope.
       loadLimit = this.loadLimit;
       loadKey   = this.loadKey;
       loadData  = this.loadData;

       // You can access any custom data passed in from the
-      // `data-load-callback-data` attribute via the `loadData` object. searchDate = typeof loadData.searchDate !== 'undefined' ? loadData.searchDate : null;
+      // "data-load-callback-data" attribute via the "loadData" object. searchDate = typeof loadData.searchDate !== 'undefined' ? loadData.searchDate : null;

       // Optionally, prevent search from running if searchTerm string is empty,